-Here’s how you can use LockAway to unlock a locked iPad:
+Here’s how you can use LockAway to unlock a blocked iPad:

-- Download and install LockAway on your computer.
+- Download and install Mobitrix LockAway on your computer.

-- Connect your iPad to the computer and click on “Unlock Screen Passcode” on the LockAway Interface.
+- Connect your iPad to the computer and click on “Unlock Screen Passcode” on the main menu.

 Mobitrix LockAway - Unlock iPad Screen Passcode